 Only time will tell what the Albanian government has in store for online betting sites.
-None of it looks good with the country likely to put the pinch on what has proven to be a profitably market for some of the world’s largest bookmakers.
+None of it looks good, with the country likely to put the pinch on what has proven to be a profitable market for some of the world’s largest bookmakers.

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.